+Proposed rewrite of point 30

+30. a.
+Contracts, documents or any instruments in writing requiring the signature of the corporation, shall be signed by two officers and all contracts, documents and instruments in writing so signed shall be binding upon the corporation without any further authorization or formality.
+At least one of the two signatures will be that of the president or treasurer.
+The second signature can be from any other officer.

+b.
+Exceptions to 30.a include the signing of cheques for maintenance of the corporation’s day to day activities including, but not limited to, distribution of monies related to awards and bursaries or any expense that the Board of Directors approves may be fulfilled using the signature of one of either the President, Past President or active Treasurer.

+c.
+The directors shall have power from time to time by resolution to appoint an officer or officers on behalf of the corporation to sign specific contracts, documents and instruments in writing.
+Solely the Board of Directors may give the corporation's power of attorney to any registered dealer in securities for the purposes of the transferring of and dealing with any stocks, bonds, and other securities of the corporation.
+The seal of the corporation when required may be affixed to contracts, documents and instruments in writing signed as aforesaid or by any officer or officers appointed by resolution of the Board of Directors.

+d.
+The corporation shall, from time to time, as approved by the Board of Directors through a majority vote in a meeting that meets quorum, support local conference organizers for the annual society conference through providing seed money and other support.
+In no way is this to be construed as taking responsibility for the actions of the local conference organizers or liability should the result of the conference activity result in a financial loss.

 MEETINGS

-31. The annual or any other general meeting of the members shall be held at the head office of the corporation or at any place in Canada as the member may determine by vote and on such day as the said members shall appoint.
+31. The annual or any other general meeting of the members shall be held at the head office of the corporation or at any place in Canada as the membership may determine by vote and on such day as the said members shall appoint.
 The members may resolve that a particular meeting of members be held outside Canada.
 The site of the annual general meeting shall be made available to the members no less than eighteen (18) months prior to the meeting year.
 The dates of the annual general meeting shall be made available to the membership no less than nine (9) months prior to the annual general meeting.

 32. At every annual meeting, in addition to any other business that may be transacted, the report of the directors, the financial statements and the report of the auditors shall be presented and auditors appointed for the ensuing year.
 The members may consider and transact any business, either special or general, at any meeting of the members.
 The Board of Directors or the president or past-president shall have power to call, at any time, a general meeting of the members of the corporation.
 The Board of Directors shall call a special general meeting of members on written requisition of members carrying not less than five percent (5%) of the voting rights.
 The president, treasurer and one (1) other officer, and ten (10) other members present in person at a meeting will constitute a quorum.